Piet Schrijvers

-Piet Schrijvers (15 December 1946 – 7 September 2022) was a Dutch professional football manager and player who played as a goalkeeper.
+Pieter "Piet" Schrijvers (15 December 1946 – 7 September 2022) was a Dutch professional football manager and player who played as a goalkeeper.
 At international level, he was a member of the Netherlands squads which finished runner up in both the 1974 and 1978 FIFA World Cups.
 At club level, he spent nine years with AFC Ajax, winning five Eredivisie titles and two KNVB Cups.